Livable Housing Australia ceased operations on 30 June 2025.

 • Ensuring all training requirements have been met.

-All existing LHA Assessors wishing to transition and receive updated logos, assessment forms and other required documentation necessary to operate as an LHA Design Guideline Assessor, and to be advertised on the LHA Design Guideline Assessor listing on the access institute administered website, will need to complete the required documentation and provide copies of relevant current prerequisites and insurance proofs and pay the annual administration fee.
+All LHA Assessors wishing to transition and receive updated logos, assessment forms and other required documentation necessary to operate as an LHA Design Guideline Assessor, and to be advertised on the LHA Design Guideline Assessor listing on the access institute administered website, need to complete the required documentation and provide copies of relevant current prerequisites and insurance proofs and pay the annual administration fee.